mahnoorfatima997/macad-thesis-25/benchmarking/README.md

 - Evaluate all sessions
 - Train the proficiency classifier (if 5+ sessions available)
 - Generate comprehensive visualizations
+- Create linkography analysis for each session
-- Export a detailed report
+- Export a detailed report with linkography insights

 ### Command Line Options